 In the market, the electricity and the renewable energy certificates are sold separately.
 By buying the certificates alongside their electricity, businesses and suppliers then hold a tangible proof of renewable energy.
 This enables them to act upon their choice and to meet sustainability and compliance targets.

 “Some power suppliers purchase Guarantees of Origin for all their customers, so if you choose them, you’re assured that you get renewable energy.
-This is very common in Sweden and Germany,” explains Torun Revdal, head of the Nordic Green Products unit in Statkraft’s Market and IT business area.
+This is very common in Sweden and Germany,” explains Max Andrews, head of the Nordic Green Products unit in Statkraft’s Market and IT business area.

-“Other power suppliers give the customer a choice of whether or not to purchase Guarantees of Origin,” she says.
+“Other power suppliers give the customer a choice of whether or not to purchase Guarantees of Origin,” he says.

-The EU’s latest Renewable Energy Directive however requires electricity suppliers marketing their electricity contracts as renewable to document this with Guarantees of Origin, she further explains.
+The EU’s latest Renewable Energy Directive however requires electricity suppliers marketing their electricity contracts as renewable to document this with Guarantees of Origin, he further explains.

 The picture shows pipelines down to Nore I power plant in Nore and Uvdal Municipality in Viken County in Norway.
 The power plant was put into operation in 1928 and is one of Statkraft's oldest power plants still in operation.